jpsimionato/data_science/README.md

 My journey into Data Science has started with baby steps when I was a Chemical Engineering student.
 As a Chemical Engineer I really appreciated the phenomena analysis and I believe that Data Science has a high correlation with this subject.
 Therefore, now I am starting my road into Data Science with Python.

-Nowadays I am a Business Analyst in Falconi, the  biggest brazillian management consulting, and  everyday  I have the opportunity of find out new business and new markets, applying the PDCA method and always giving good solutions to clients.
+Nowadays I am a Business Analyst in Falconi, the  biggest brazillian management consulting, and  everyday  I have the opportunity of finding out new business and new markets, applying the PDCA method and always giving good solutions to clients.
 My purpose is to transform companies to a new level with good management practices and excellent problem analysis.

 **Background in:** Python, Exploratory Data Analysis.